-Silver - has drawbacks, it tarnishes easily, and if you neglect it, it will turn almost black.
+SILVER - has drawbacks, it tarnishes easily, and if you neglect it, it will turn almost black.
 Silver is less durable than gold or platinum, but is a more solid heat conductor which makes it harder to work with than other metals.
 Silver has a nice feel to it and takes a high polish.

 STERLING SILVER - must be at least 92.5% pure (The rest is usually copper)

 THE PLATINUM GROUP - Platinum is rarer than gold.
 Its grayish-white color and non-tarnishing quality makes it a preferred setting for colorless diamonds.
 Platinum occurs in association with other rare metallic elements known as the platinum group of metals.
-Jewellery platinum is usually 90% platinum and 10% iridium.
+Jewelry platinum is usually 90% platinum and 10% iridium.